ctmrbio/stag-mwc/docs/source/modules.rst

         │   ├ <sample>.group.tsv
         │   └ <sample>.mech.tsv

-The ``<sample>.amr.alignment.sam`` file contains aggregated results of gene counts for all samples aligned against `megares`_, based on threshold in ``config.yaml``.
-Pasting gene name or accession number into the database will provide detailed information and links to published papers.
+``AMR_analytic_matrix.csv`` contains aggregated results of gene counts for all samples aligned against `megares`_, based on the threshold set in ``config.yaml``.
+Pasting a gene name or accession number into the database will provide detailed information and links to published papers.

-`amrplusplus`_ can only be run with the ``--use-singularity`` setting.
+`amrplusplus`_ can only be run with the ``--use-singularity`` setting, meaning it can not be executed with conda.

 Mappers
 *******